-- The non-performance-related remuneration comprises a basic salary (fixed salary), an amount to be used for private retirement provision and ancillary benefits (specifically, insurance premiums and a company car). - The performance-related remuneration consists of a variable annual bonus, the majority of which after statutory tax and social insurance deductions is to be used by the members of the Management Board to purchase shares in the Company (personal investment component), with the excess remaining at their free disposal (cash component).
+- The non-performance-related remuneration comprises a basic salary (fixed salary), an amount to be used for private retirement provision and ancillary benefits (particularly, insurance premiums and a company car). - The performance-related remuneration consists of a variable annual bonus, the majority of which after statutory tax and social insurance deductions is to be used by the members of the Management Board to purchase shares in the Company (personal investment component), with the excess remaining at their free disposal (cash component).

 The Supervisory Board sets a target amount for direct remuneration (target direct remuneration) for each member of the Management Board.
 This comprises the fixed salary plus the target amount for the annual bonus assuming 100% target achievement (target bonus).

-Under the new remuneration system, the target amount for the annual bonus accounts for approximately 60% of the target amount for direct remuneration, with - assuming a 50% tax and social insurance burden - the long-term variable remuneration in the form of the personal investment component accounting for approximately 36% and the short-term variable remuneration in the form of the cash component accounting for approximately 24% of the target amount for direct remuneration.
+Under the 2024 Remuneration System, the target amount for the annual bonus accounts for approximately 60% of the target amount for direct remuneration, with - assuming a 50% tax and social insurance burden - the long-term variable remuneration in the form of the personal investment component accounting for approximately 36% and the short-term variable remuneration in the form of the cash component accounting for approximately 24% of the target amount for direct remuneration.
 The personal investment component may increase or decrease relative to the cash component depending on the individual tax and social insurance burden but should always exceed the net amount of the cash component after statutory tax and social insurance deductions.
 This is ensured by requiring Management Board members to purchase shares in the Company for a sufficiently large amount equivalent to 30% of their gross annual bonus.
 The weighting of the personal investment component aligns the remuneration structure as a whole with sustainable development and long-term growth in the value of the company.

-The chart below shows the percentage shares of the fixed salary and target amount for the annual bonus in the total target amount for direct remuneration.
+The chart below shows the percentage shares of the fixed salary and the target amount for the annual bonus in the total target amount for direct remuneration.

-Figure 1: Structure of target amount for direct remuneration
+Figure 1: Structure of the target amount for direct remuneration

-■ Fixed Salary ■ Annual bonus
+Fixed salary Annual bonus

-Note: The relative proportion of the remuneration components within direct remuneration effectively granted will generally differ from the proportion of the target amount for direct remuneration shown here because variable remuneration varies in amount, and hence also its proportion, depending on the target achievement level.
+Note: The relative proportions of the remuneration components within direct remuneration effectively granted will generally differ from the proportion of the target amount for direct remuneration shown here because variable remuneration varies in amount, and hence also in its proportion, depending on the target achievement level.
 However, irrespective of the specific variable remuneration amount, the personal investment component always accounts for 30% (3/10) of the gross annual bonus, so that at a 50% tax and social insurance burden, 60% of the net annual bonus to be paid must always be converted into long-term variable remuneration in the form of the personal investment component.
 The amount of the annual bonus effectively granted and the remaining remuneration components are subsequently published in the Company's annual Remuneration Report.

 An additional remuneration component is the contribution to retirement provision, which is to be granted in the amount of 20% to 40% of the fixed salary.
 Management Board members are granted ancillary benefits in a maximum amount of 10% of the fixed salary.
-In total, retirement provision and ancillary benefits are thus limited to a maximum of 50% of the fixed salary or 20% of the target amount for direct remuneration.
+In total, retirement provision and ancillary benefits are thus limited to a maximum of 50% of the fixed salary or approximately 20% of the target amount for direct remuneration.

-The target amount for direct remuneration (comprising the fixed salary and target bonus), the contribution to retirement provision and the ancillary benefits normally comprise all remuneration components and hence the target total remuneration.1
+The target amount for direct remuneration (comprising the fixed salary and the target amount for the bonus), the contribution to retirement provision and the ancillary benefits normally comprise all remuneration components and hence the target total remuneration (for the scope for derogation, see heading 8; for potential additional benefits on commencement of a Management Board position, see heading 11).